misswhite/openIOTbuilder/README.md

-# openIOTbuilder
+# OpenIoTBuilder
-open IOT builder for IOT developers to fast build iot platform, integrate with your business applications easily.
+OpenIoTBuilder is an open IOT builder for IOT developers to fast build iot cloud platform, and esay integrate with your business applications.